-11.30 Baroque lute duets, illustrated talk from Jean-Marie Poirier and Thierry Meunier
+11.30 Baroque lute duets, an illustrated talk by Jean-Marie Poirier and Thierry Meunier

-12.30 Mini-recital, by Andrew Maginley, 13c baroque lute music by Weiss, Bach and Hagen
+12.30 Mini-recital, Andrew Maginley, 13-course baroque lute music by Weiss, Bach and Hagen

-2.15 Presentation of newly made children’s hire lute by Tim Southon, to be played by Pat Glynn
+2.15 Presentation of newly made children’s hire lute by Tim Southon

 4.00 Tea, wine and home-made cake